gvwilson/thirdbit/src/fiction/iffy/index.md

 uncrossing muscular arms covered in silvery tattoos.

-Two more Marines pushed through the crowd, a sidekick drone whining faintly over their heads.
+Two more Marines pushed through the crowd, a drone whining faintly over their heads.
 One of them pointed at the sergeant's stripes on his sleeve.
 "Do you see these, citizen?" he demanded.
 "These indicate that I have authority to take action